12 Cyber Security Threats of Christmas: Are you prepared?

 Have you thought about the cyber threats your business could face this Christmas?

-Christmas is fast approaching, and while you are gearing up to decorate, purchasing presents and preparing the perfect Christmas dinner, hackers are looming on the side-lines planning their perfect time to strike.
-Our down time is their Christmas Day – literally!
+Christmas is fast approaching, and while you are gearing up to decorate the tree, purchasing presents and preparing the perfect Christmas dinner, hackers are looming on the sidelines planning their perfect time to strike.
+Our downtime is Christmas Day for hackers.
 Have you thought about the biggest cyber threats to your business during the most wonderful time of the year?

 We hear you.
 What is it about Christmas that should make you think more about cyber protection than other times of the year?

-Well, the obvious answer is you should always be thinking about cyber security and safeguarding your business; however, Christmas is a time where people drop their guards.
-Do you want to relax and spend time with those you care about?
-While you are enjoying yourself, you could fail to notice your business being hacked, because when you are not on constant watch, that’s when hackers strike.
+Well, the obvious answer is you should always be thinking about cyber security and safeguarding your business.
+However, Christmas is a time where people are more relaxed and staff are taking time away from work to spend with their friends and families.
+When you are not on constant watch, that’s when hackers strike.

-They know when you are sleeping… and they know it could take days before you realise you have been hacked or attacked.
+They know when you are sleeping… and they know it could take days before you realise you’ve been hacked or attacked.
 It is the perfect time of year for them to strike without you knowing and being blissfully unaware until your customer data is in the wrong hands.

-There is also Covid-19 to consider, and the implications this has caused on businesses.
+There is also remote working to consider, and the implications this has caused on businesses.
 Working from home increases your chances of being hacked if you are not suitably protected, and there is more chance of you being open to attacks.
-Combine this with Christmas and your business could potentially be a flashing neon sign for hackers looking for targets.
+Combine this with Christmas and your business could potentially be a flashing neon sign for hackers looking for vulnerabilities.

-Therefore, without further ado, on the first day of Christmas we give to you… the twelve threats of Christmas:
+Therefore, without further ado, we give to you… the 12 Cyber Security Threats of Christmas: